JihunB/WhenInStock/README.md

 ## Configuring Alerters

-If you are interested in configuring multiple alerters or would like to keep your alerter settings saved in a file, you can configure inventory-hunter's alerting mechanism using a config file similar to the existing scraper configs.
+If you are interested in configuring multiple alerters or would like to keep your alerter settings saved in a file, you can configure WhenInStock's alerting mechanism using a config file similar to the existing scraper configs.

 1. Create a file called alerters.yaml in the config directory.